-In this regard it would be advantageous to reproduce Regulation 32 of National Industrial Relation Commissions (Procedure & Functions) Regulations, 1973, unfair labour practice has been committed, and the case falls under section 25 A, section 34 or section 53, as the case may be, the Commission may deal with the case under that section:
+In this regard it would be advantageous to reproduce Regulation 32 of National Industrial Relation Commissions (Procedure & Functions) Regulations, 1973, unfair labour practice has been committed, and the case falls under section 25 A, section 34 or section 53, as the case may be, the Commission may deal with the case under that section: Provided that the Commission while awarding punishment under section 53, may also direct the re-instatement of a worker and allow consequential benefits to him.

-"32.
+[&]quot;32.
 Manner of dealing with unfair labour practices.
-(1)Where an
+(1) Where an